 Gear Condition

 A ski that's been maintained regularly is faster and cheaper to tune than one that's been neglected for two seasons.
-Heavily oxidized bases need more material removed during the stone grind.
+Heavily oxidized bases need more material removed during a stone grind.
 Rusted edges require more aggressive filing.
-If you bring in gear that hasn't been touched since 2019, expect to pay toward the top of each price range.
+Gear that hasn't been touched since 2019 often crosses from a flat-rate tune into quote territory — bring it in and we'll tell you what it needs.

 Hand Tuning vs. Machine Tuning